uniot-io/uniot-docs/platform/sandbox/visual-editor/variables.md

 <div align="left"><figure><img src="../../../.gitbook/assets/variables_change.png" alt=""><figcaption></figcaption></figure></div>

-Modifies a numeric variable by adding a value to it.
+Increments or decrements a numeric variable by adding a value to it.
+Use negative values to subtract.

 **Parameters:**

-- **Variable Name** (String): The name of the variable to modify.
+- **Variable**: Select which variable to modify
-- **Value** (Number): The amount to add to the variable.
+- **Value** (Number): The amount to add (use negative for subtraction)

 **Example:**

 <div><figure><img src="../../../.gitbook/assets/variables_change_example.png" alt=""><figcaption>Modifying variables</figcaption></figure></div>

-## Dropdown Menu
+## Managing Variables

 <div align="left"><figure><img src="../../../.gitbook/assets/variables_dropdown.png" alt=""><figcaption></figcaption></figure></div>

-The variable dropdown menu provides options to:
+The variable dropdown menu in each block provides options to:

-- Select existing variables
+- **Select** existing variables from your script
-- Rename selected variable
+- **Rename** the selected variable (updates all references)
-- Delete selected variable
+- **Delete** the selected variable (removes from all blocks)

 {% hint style="warning" %}

-Renaming or deleting a variable affects all blocks that use that variable.
+Renaming or deleting a variable affects **all blocks** that use it.
+Be careful when modifying variables used in multiple places.

 {% endhint %}